GRIDAPPSD/app-deconfliction/service/README.md

 $ sudo pip3 install pandas
 ````

-Note that glpk-utils is needed by the PuLP and CVXPY optmization modules.
+Note that glpk-utils is needed by the PuLP and CVXPY optmization packages.
 </li>

 <li>